NEWS

 07.12.2021 – Neckarquelle

 Together with Markus Thoma, Head of Private Banking, and Patrick Greuter, Head of Corporate Clients, Rutz presented the donation check to Joachim Spitz, Managing Director of the ProKids Foundation.
-Each member of the management team contributed to the St. Nicholas donation.
-A further portion also comes from BW Bank's premium savings program, bringing ProKids' total donation to €3,000.
+Each member of the management trio contributed to the St. Nicholas Day donation.
+In addition, a further portion comes from the BW-Bank's premium savings program, bringing the total donation to ProKids from this fund to 3,000 euros.

 05.11.2021 – Neckarquelle